-Here’s some samples, with some “recent stories” on the right:
+Here are two short excerpts – with “recent stories” on the right:

 An incredible thing had happened.
 It wasn’t the first time and wouldn’t be the last.
 The thing that happened watched from its fourth eye on the left side.
 It was the one on the end of the slippery blueish stork that popped out when it thought that danger was afoot.
 Although it had no feet, it had a propulsion system built upon millions of years of what the Earth’s main occupants called Evolution.
 These occupants were on their last days, but they had no idea.

 The human race had been won.
 Humans won.
 They destroyed just about everything on the planet, the planet they called Earth.
 It was called Noshtfixher by the rest of the Galaxy and if something had survived it didn’t have long to go.
 The flora, fauna, the air, the water, the ground itself was in dire straights and groaned loudly at the virus-like excess of the human’s activity.
 The never-ending search for space, comfort, one-upmanship, sex, food, and pride.
 All of these things resulted in a smaller and smaller world for the humans to live in.
 They were two and half days away from having nothing at all. more